kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 ###### Will enabling / using this feature result in any new API calls

-  Potentially yes.
-If user expands a PVC and expansion fails on the node, then expansion controller in control-plane must intervene and verify if it is safe to retry expansion on the kubelet.This requires round-trips between kubelet and control-plane and hence more API calls.
+  Yes - if user recovers a volume from failed expansion.
+When user expands a PVC and expansion fails on the node, then expansion controller in control-plane must intervene and verify if it is safe to retry expansion on the kubelet.This requires round-trips between kubelet and control-plane and hence more API calls.